growth mindset

-A growth mindset cultivates a love for learning and exploration.
-It encourages you to step out of your comfort zone, to take risks, and continuously seek opportunities for self-improvement.
+With a growth mindset, you cultivate a love for learning and exploration.
+You are more likely to step out of your comfort zone, to take risks, and seek opportunities for self-improvement.

 In the workplace, a growth mindset fosters innovation, collaboration, and adaptability, essential qualities in today’s fast-paced and ever-changing world.
 Ultimately, by embracing a growth mindset, individuals unlock their full potential, leading to greater fulfillment, resilience, and success in all aspects of life.

-Carol Dweck researches ‘growth mindset’ — the idea that we can grow our brain’s capacity to learn and to solve problems.
+In this video, Carol Dweck explains the idea that we can grow our brain’s capacity to learn and to solve problems.

-In this talk, she describes why rewards for success are often counter-productive.
-Rather than win-lose marking, she says, it is better to rate and recognise kids’ efforts for how they approach a problem, not, whether or not they get it ‘right’.
+She describes why rewards for success are often counter-productive.
+Rather than win-lose marking, she says, it is better to acknowledged kids’ efforts and how they approach a problem.
+Not, whether or not they get it ‘right’.

 Related Posts